RN Programs in Wahpeton, North Dakota

 How do I become an licensed RN?

-Each state sets its own RN requirements.
+Each state sets its own RN licensure requirements.
 In order to earn your RN license, you must pass the NCLEX® examination.
-The NCLEX® is a comprehensive nursing exam that can only be taken by graduates of a nursing program approved by your state's board of nursing.
+The NCLEX® is a comprehensive nursing exam that can only be taken by graduates of nursing programs approved by your state's board of nursing.

 Do I need to complete an LPN program before I go to college to get an RN Degree?

 No you don't need to complete LPN training before you can get your RN license.
 An accredited RN Associate Degree program takes 2 years.
 You can earn your RN Diploma in 3 years.
-(BSN - 4 years, RN to BSN can be 2-3 years)
+(BSN - 4 years, RN to BSN degrees can be 2-3 years).

 The education necessary to become an RN is valuable, and registered nurses make really good money in North Dakota.
 However, students can lower the cost of RN school with financial aid.
 There are numerous grants and nursing school scholarships in North Dakota.
 They might not make your RN degree free but it can at least be more affordable.